 Post-16 Careers information, advice and guidance

-Post-16 students enjoy a comprehensive programme of careers advice, work experience and enrichment at the Outstanding rated joint sixth form JMF6.
+Post-16 students enjoy a comprehensive programme of careers advice, work experience and enrichment at the Outstanding rated joint Sixth Form: JMF6-Abingdon.
 This includes access to independent school careers evenings and visits to a university and UCAS fair.
 There is also bespoke support to prepare for different pathways –apprenticeships as well as university applications (Oxbridge and Russell Group included).